China Aerospace Science and Technology Corporation Demo Flight Long March 10B

 Wenchang Space Launch Site, People's Republic of China

-Commercial LC-2 has witnessed the launch of 5 rockets, including 5 orbital launch attempts.
-While Wenchang Space Launch Site, People's Republic of China, has been the site for 58 rocket launches.
+The Commercial LC-2 launch pad has hosted 5 rocket launches, including 5 orbital launch attempts.
+The Wenchang Space Launch Site, People's Republic of China launch site has been the location for 64 total rocket launches.

 The Wenchang Space Launch Site is a rocket launch site located in Wenchang on the island of Hainan, in China.